jaci-hub/CompetitiveProgrammingSolutions/README.md

 # CompetitiveProgrammingSolutions
-These are my solutions of problems from HackerRank, LeetCode, etc
+These are my solutions for problems from HackerRank, LeetCode, etc